slatedocs/slate/source/includes/administration/_pricings.md

 `DELETE /pricings/:id`

 Delete an extisting pricing.
-A pricing cannot be deleted if it is attached to an applied pricing.
+A pricing cannot be deleted if it is associated to an applied pricing.

 ```shell
 # Creates a new pricing